Main Menu

 Expired

 Certification is voluntarily resigned for reasons unrelated to disciplinary proceedings.
-ATs with an Expired status may not represent themselves as Certified Athletic Trainers or use the ATC® certification mark.
+ATs with an Expired status may not represent themselves as Certified Athletic Trainers or Board-Certified Specialists or use the ATC® or BCS-O certification marks

 Certification is forfeited due to non-compliance with BOC certification fee and/or continuing education requirements.
-Respondents with an Expired status may not represent themselves as Certified Athletic Trainers or use the ATC® certification mark.
+Respondents with an Expired status may not represent themselves as Certified Athletic Trainers, Board-Certified Specialists or use the ATC® or BCS-O certification marks

 Suspended

-Certification is not in good standing as a result of the imposition of a disciplinary action of the BOC chief executive officer’s decision that there is cause to believe that a threat of immediate and irreparable injury to the health of the public exists.
-Respondents with a Suspended status may not represent themselves as a Certified Athletic Trainer or use the ATC® mark.
+Certification is not in good standing as a result of the imposition of a disciplinary action or the BOC chief executive officer’s decision that there is cause to believe that a threat of immediate and irreparable injury to the health of the public exists.
+Respondents with a Suspended status may not represent themselves as a Certified Athletic Trainer, Board-Certified Specialist or use the ATC® or BCS-O certification marks.

 The Disciplinary Action Exchange (DAE) was developed to help the BOC, states and consumers locate disciplinary actions in an efficient manner.